openrails/openrails/Source/Documentation/Manual/physics.rst

 has its lowest value at the curve's optimal speed.
 Running at higher or lower speed causes higher curve resistance.
 The worst situation is starting a train from zero speed.
-The track gauge value can be set by ``ORTSTrackGauge`` parameter, otherwise 1435 mm is used.
+The track gauge value can be set by ``ORTSTrackGauge`` parameter, otherwise the gauge is assumed to be the gauge specified in the route's .trk file.
 The rigid wheel base can be also set by ``ORTSRigidWheelBase``, otherwise the value is estimated.
 Further details are discussed later.